gcgarner/IOTstack/docs/Basic_setup/Docker.md

 This has the effect that when recreating or updating a container, logs shown by `docker-compose logs` won't show anything associated with the previous instance.
-Use `docker system prune` to remove old instances and free up disc space.
+Use `docker system prune` to remove old instances and free up disk space.
 Keeping logs only for the latest instance is helpful when testing, but may not be desirable for production.

 By default there is no limit on the log size.
-When using a SD-card this is exactly what you want.
-If a runaway container floods the log with output, writing will stop when the disc becomes full.
-Without a mechanism to prevent excessive disc-writes, the SD-card would keep being written to until the flash hardware [program-erase cycle]( https://www.techtarget.com/searchstorage/definition/P-E-cycle) limit is reached, after which it is permanently broken.
+Surprisingly, when using a SD-card this is exactly what you want.
+If a runaway container floods the log with output, writing will stop when the disk becomes full.
+Without a mechanism to prevent such excessive writing, the SD-card would keep being written to until the flash hardware [program-erase cycle]( https://www.techtarget.com/searchstorage/definition/P-E-cycle) limit is reached, after which it is permanently broken.